JOP - Java Optimized Processor

 1 Introduction

-JOP [2], the Java optimized processor, is an open-source development available for different targets (Altera and Xilinx FPGAs and various types of FPGA boards).
-To support several targets the design-flow gets a little bit complicated.
-There is a Makefile available and when everything is set up correct a simple
+JOP [2], the Java optimized processor, is an open-source development platform available for different targets (Altera and Xilinx FPGAs and various types of FPGA boards).
+To support several targets, the design-flow is a little bit complicated.
+There is a Makefile available and when everything is set up correctly, a simple

 make

 should build everything from the sources and download a Hello World example.
-However, to costumize the Makefile for a different target it is necessary to understand the complete design flow.
+However, to customize the Makefile for a different target it is necessary to understand the complete design flow.
+It should be noted that an Ant1 based build process is also available.

 1.1 Tools

 All needed tools are freely available.
-The PATH variable should contain entries to the executables of all packages (java and javac, Cygwin bin, Quartus executables and jbi32).
+The PATH variable should contain entries to the executables of all packages (java and javac, Cygwin bin, and Quartus executables).
 Check the PATH at the command prompt with:

 javac